therealsgopi/Eazy-Payroll/README.md

 This project collects data of each employee in a particular organization and efficiently uses a Database for storing, updating, deleting and retrieving the required data (CRUD Operations).

 ## Technology
-The front-end GUI is built using TKinter module of Pyhton and for the back-end Database to store all the info, a Oracle RDBMS (Oracle Database 18c Express Edition) is used.
+The front-end GUI is built using TKinter module of Python and for the back-end Database to store all the info, a Oracle RDBMS (Oracle Database 18c Express Edition) is used.

 ## How to USE Eazy Payroll
 1. Run the below command: